 Move aside, almonds.
-The newest darling of the dairy-free aisle is made with a modest pantry staple tucked away in kitchen cupboards everywhere: oats.
+The darling of the dairy-free aisle is made with a modest pantry staple tucked away in kitchen cupboards everywhere: oats.

 I was first introduced to oat milk at The Visit Coffee Roastery in Berlin; the cafe uses a popular Swedish brand, Oatly, that is specifically processed to withstand the heat of steaming and foaming.
 The neutral flavour and creamy texture it gave my morning cappuccino were a marvel.

 As this trendy alt-milk is slowly making its way onto store shelves (in Canada brands like SoFresh and Dream are stocked in the dairy aisle) but often contains additives to bleach and thicken the beverage for a more appealing look and creamier consistency (ie. tricalcium phosphate and carrageenan).
 I wanted to create a homemade version (scroll down for the recipe) that streamlines the ingredients to two essential components: oats and water.
 And while latte-art-worthy microfoam isn’t replicable with the homemade version I came up with, it is a silky-smooth recipe worthy of your daily coffee, tea, or — for lactose-intolerant people like myself — simply for drinking.

-Admittedly, our homemade oat milk doesn’t have the same nutritional value as other dairy-free beverages on store shelves, which are often enriched with added calcium and vitamins.
+Admittedly, our homemade oat milk doesn’t have the same nutritional value as other dairy-free beverages (like almond milk) on store shelves, which are often enriched with added calcium and vitamins.
 But you can get the full nutritional benefits of oats by saving the oat pulp after straining out the milk.
 I like to warm it up with maple syrup, blackberries and a bit of the oat milk for a healthy breakfast.

 Here are a few other reasons why we’re loving homemade oat milk:

 Oat milk is cheaper than other dairy-free beverages

 If you do the math, a 700-g pkg of generic steel-cut oats will set you back about $4.
 Each cup of oats (160 g) will yield about 3 cups of oat milk.
 This means means 1 cup of oat milk will cost about 30 cents a glass!

 It requires just two ingredients